 If your bank fails, the good news is that your deposit is insured up to $250,000 per depositor.
 The bad news is that having money at a bank that is closed by the FDIC can lead to some difficulties.
-The new bank that assumes the deposits of the failed bank can lower the interest rates on your CDs, money market accounts and savings accounts.
-The acquiring bank can also change the terms and conditions of your deposit account, including changing the early withdrawal penalty on a CD.
+The new bank that assumes the deposits of the failed bank can lower the interest rates on your accounts or change their terms.

 Bank resources for consumers

-U.S. Banks are regulated by the Federal Deposit Insurance Company, known commonly as the FDIC.
-This independent agency was created by the U.S. Congress to maintain stability and public confidence in the nation's financial system by insuring deposits, supervising financial institutions for safety, and managing receiverships.
+U.S. banks are regulated by the Federal Deposit Insurance Company, known commonly as the FDIC.
+This independent agency was created by Congress to maintain stability and public confidence in the nation's financial system by insuring deposits, supervising financial institutions for safety and managing receiverships.
 To date, no depositor has lost a penny from an FDIC-insured deposit because of a bank failure.

-The FDIC offers excellent consumer resources, alerts, and tips for any person considering opening a certificate of deposit, money market account, savings account or checking account at a bank in the United States.
-In addition, the FDIC website will allow you to authenticate any bank you see online, as well as view the latest public financial information available on that particular bank.
+The FDIC offers excellent consumer resources, alerts and tips for any person considering opening a bank account in the U.S. In addition, the FDIC website will allow you to authenticate any bank you see online, as well as view the latest public financial information available on that particular bank.
 Consumers can also use websites like MoneyRates.com to receive expert advice and useful tips on banking products.
 Below are some of the best online resources for banking customers:

 Help with bank ratings

-The FDIC provides insurance coverage for depositors up to $250,000 per bank.
+The FDIC provides insurance coverage up to $250,000 per bank per depositor.
 The problem for many depositors in the event of a bank failure is the inconvenience and confusion.
-Consequently, it is always financially prudent to review a bank's strength and financial condition before placing a deposit at that bank.
-The FDIC provides an excellent tool for finding general information about a bank, but you can also do the following to further your research on a particular institution:
+Here's what you can do to prevent these troubles as you shop for a new bank:

 - Check any enforcement actions by the FDIC against the bank.
 Historically, the chance of a bank failing is higher if the bank has had a recent enforcement action.